wp-plugins/football-pool/readme.txt

 == Incompatible plugins ==

 The following plugins have been reported as not compatible with the Football Pool plugin.
 If you have a solution and/or are the author of the plugin you can contact me on wordpressfootballpool [at] gmail [dot] com.
-If you're having problems with another plugin that is not in the list please let me know.
+If you're having problems with another plugin that is not in the list, please let me know.

 * DB Cache Reloaded Fix (v2.3)